TimeaKovacs86/FirstMilestoneProject-Queen/README.md

  - As a user, I would like to use the navigation bar so I am able to reach every page of the website.

  - As a user, I would like to use the "go back" and "go forward" browser button without any error so I can go back and front between the pages more easily.

+ - As a user, I would like to see a collapsible menu on smaller devices so it would't take up as much space as on larger devices.

 ### Social links: